Nicholas Anthony DiMarzio: Ordination and ministry

 On May 30, 1970, DiMarzio was ordained to the priesthood for the Archdiocese of Newark by Archbishop Thomas Boland.
-After his ordination, DiMarzio was assigned as associate pastor at St. Nicholas Parish in Jersey City, New Jersey, 1970.
+After his ordination, the archdiocese assigned DiMarzio as an associate pastor at St. Nicholas Parish in Jersey City, New Jersey.

 In 1976, DiMarzio was appointed as the refugee resettlement director for the archdiocese.
 He also created the Catholic Legal Immigration Network (CLINIC), serving as chairman for six years.
 During this time, DiMarzio also served a two-year term as director of the Office of Migration of Newark's Catholic Community Services, now Catholic Charities.
 DiMarzio would hold these positions while also serving pastoral roles in several parishes.

-In 1977, DiMarzio became associate pastor at Holy Rosary Parish in Jersey City, New Jersey.
+In 1977, DiMarzio was assigned as associate pastor at Holy Rosary Parish in Jersey City, New Jersey.
 In 1978, he was appointed administrator and pastor of St. Boniface Parish in Jersey City.
-DiMarzio was awarded a Master of Social Work degree from Fordham University in New York City in 1980.
+DiMarzio.
+He was awarded a Master of Social Work degree from Fordham University in New York City in 1980.

 In 1980, DiMarzio was appointed as chaplain of Holy Rosary Academy in Union City, New Jersey.
-He was transferred back to Holy Rosary Parish in 1984 to serve as pastor.
+He was transferred back to Holy Rosary Parish in 1984 to serve as its pastor.
 In 1985, DiMarzio became associate pastor at Our Lady of Mount Carmel Parish in Newark.